-- For details about forwarding the original caller ID, see the Forwarding Original Caller ID Outside a Mitel Network. - For the class of service (COS) that a user must have to ensure that the forwarding of an outside call is permitted, see the Specifying a Class of Service. - For information about enabling Send incoming caller ID for call forwarding features such as Find-Me, External Assignment, and Allow Additional Phones, see Configuring Private Extensions. - For information about responding to carriers who do not validate the caller ID in a SETUP message for an original caller ID, see Configuring an ISDN Profile for RNIE.
-This advanced (and rarely needed) task follows the tasks described in Forwarding Original Caller ID Outside a Mitel Network.
+- For details about forwarding the original caller ID, see the Forwarding Original Caller ID Outside a Mitel Network on page 148. - For the class of service (COS) that a user must have to ensure that the forwarding of an outside call is permitted, see the Specifying a Class of Service on page 255. - For information about enabling Send incoming caller ID for call forwarding features such as Find-Me, External Assignment, and Allow Additional Phones, see Configuring Private Extensions on page 297. - For information about responding to carriers who do not validate the caller ID in a SETUP message for an original caller ID, see Configuring an ISDN Profile for RNIE on page 156.
+This advanced (and rarely needed) task follows the tasks described in Forwarding Original Caller ID Outside a Mitel Network on page 148.